-Ivanti® Endpoint Manager powered by Landesk includes options to power on and power off Intel vPro devices.
+Ivanti® Endpoint Manager includes options to power on and power off Intel vPro devices.
 These options can be used even when a device's operating system is not responding, as long as the device is connected to the network and has standby power.

 When Endpoint Manager initiates power option commands, it is not always possible to verify that the commands are supported on the hardware receiving the command.
 Some devices with Intel vPro may not support all power option features (for example, a device may support IDE-R reboot from CD but not from a floppy).
 Consult the hardware vendor's documentation if it appears that a power option is not working with a particular device.
 You may also check for any firmware or BIOS upgrades from Intel for the device if power options do not work as expected.

-For Intel vPro devices, when you select Wake up devices in a scheduled task, Ivanti® Endpoint Manager powered by Landesk will first send an Intel vPro wake up command.
+For Intel vPro devices, when you select Wake up devices in a scheduled task, Ivanti® Endpoint Manager will first send an Intel vPro wake up command.
 If that command is not successful, it will then send a normal Wake on LAN command to the device.